deatos/HyperDBDotNet/README.md

 VectorOperations.cs is a port of BigBrainMathStuff from https://github.com/jdagdelen/hyperDB,  check this project out if you need a local vector database for python.

-## How to use this thing(HDEmbed uses OpenAI,  but you can supply your own embedder,  just impliment IEmbed:
+## How to use this thing(HDEmbed uses OpenAI,  but you can supply your own embedder,  just impliment IEmbed):

 ```
             var embedder = new HyperDBDotNet.HDEmbed(apikey);